AI's suggestion - looks good, right?

 Step 2: Get Your Ref API Key

-Head over to https://ref.tools and grab a Ref API key.
+Head over to https://ref.tools and grab an API key.
 The onboarding is refreshingly simple and takes less than 30 seconds.

 url: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/ec2-examples.html#amazon-ec2-examples